GerritCodeReview/aws-gerrit/single-master/README.md

 ### Monitoring

 * Standard CloudWatch monitoring metrics for each component
+* Application level CloudWatch monitoring can be enabled as described [here](../Configuration.md#cloudwatch-monitoring)
 * Prometheus and Grafana stack is not available for this recipe yet.
 However the work has been done for the dual-master recipe and it could be easily adapted (you can find the relevant issue [here](https://bugs.chromium.org/p/gerrit/issues/detail?id=13092)).